 Grounding & Earthing Products: Complete Buying Guide

-Grounding products include mats, sheets, bands, and accessories that connect your body to the earth’s electrical potential.
+Grounding products include mats, sheets, and bands that connect your body to earth’s electrical potential.
 Quality varies dramatically between manufacturers.
-The most important factors are material conductivity, cord and connection quality, and whether the product includes safety features.

 Key Takeaways